 By running the oscillators through filters and a specified ADSR envelope, we can effectively subtract what is needed from the oscillators to create a dynamic and interesting sound.

 Real instruments have rather complex ADSR/envelope profiles.
-Subtractive synthesis can recreate many instruments electronically by following the same initial waveform and envelope observed of an instrument in nature.
+Subtractive synthesis can recreate many instruments electronically by following the same initial waveform and envelope observed in a natural instrument.

 Additive synthesis goes about things quite differently than subtractive synthesis, though not in an exact opposite fashion as the names may suggest.